 Can eating spicy food cause miscarriage?

 Spicy food does not cause uterine contractions or induce labor in any way, and it will not harm a baby or a pregnancy at all.
-If you have suffered a miscarriage, spicy food was not to blame (and neither are you!).
+If you have suffered a miscarriage, spicy food was not to blame (and neither are you!)

-What if eating spicy food while pregnant upsets your stomach
+What if eating spicy food while pregnant upsets your stomach?

-Because pregnancy hormones slow your digestive system, heartburn and stomach upset are common during pregnancy.
+Since pregnancy hormones slow your digestive system, heartburn and stomach upset are common during pregnancy.

 There are many over-the-counter medicines for heartburn that are unsafe to use while pregnant.
 If you have heartburn, you can drink some milk or have yogurt to try to find some relief.